-The DASH Diet recognizes that there are certain nutrients that are vital to preserve healthy blood pressure, and builds a diet around responsibly providing the dieter with these nutrients.
-The four nutrients that are considered most important in promoting heart health are: fiber, protein, calcium and potassium.
+The DASH Diet recognizes that certain nutrients are vital to preserving healthy blood pressure, and builds a diet around responsibly providing the dieter with these nutrients.
+The four nutrients that are considered most important in promoting heart health are fiber, protein, calcium, and potassium.

-Eat Foods That Encourage Hypertension Sparingly — The DASH Diet recommends limiting the intake of red meat, sweets, processed foods, and calorie-dense foods which provide little nutrition.
+Eat Foods That Encourage Hypertension Sparingly -- The DASH Diet recommends limiting the intake of red meat, sweets, processed foods, and calorie-dense foods that provide little nutrition.

 The DASH Diet is an extensively researched diet plan, and there are two primary guides designed to show you how it's done.
 Both are produced by the National Heart, Lung, and Blood Institute.
 One is short and to the point, and the other is more elaborate and gets into the science and specifics of the diet.

-First, the DASH Diet takes into account your activity level as well as your age in order to provide you with a rough gauge of how many calories that you need to consume daily.
-Second, the guide for the diet provides an extensive list of foods which meet your nutritional needs most effectively.
-Third, the diet simply encourages you to limit sodium consumption.
+First, the DASH Diet takes into account your activity level as well as your age to provide you with a rough gauge of how many calories you need to consume daily.
+Second, the guide for the diet contains an extensive list of foods that meet your nutritional needs most effectively.
+Third, the menu simply encourages you to limit sodium consumption.

 How Can I Lose Weight with the DASH Diet?

-In order to lose weight with the DASH Diet, simply take the caloric recommendations for your age and drop them down by 300-500 calories per day.
-This builds a caloric deficit into your nutritional recommendations, which will help you lose weight while simultaneously meeting your body's nutritional needs.
+To lose weight with the DASH Diet, merely take the caloric recommendations for your age and drop them down by 300-500 calories per day.
+This builds a caloric deficit into your nutritional recommendations, which will help you lose weight while simultaneously meeting your body's dietary needs.

-Of course, in order to maximize the weight-loss benefits of this diet, you'll benefit greatly from increasing your activity level with a combination of anaerobic and aerobic activity.
+Of course, to maximize the weight-loss benefits of this diet, you'll benefit significantly from increasing your activity level with a combination of anaerobic and aerobic activity.

 Does the DASH Diet Improve Cardiovascular Health?

-There is powerful evidence that the DASH Diet succeeds greatly in reducing the severity of hypertension, and that it can also prevent high blood pressure in at-risk patients.
-Hypertension is associated with a wide variety of dangerous cardiovascular conditions, including stroke, heart failure and heart disease.
+There is compelling evidence that the DASH Diet succeeds significantly in reducing the severity of hypertension, and that it can also prevent high blood pressure in at-risk patients.
+Hypertension is associated with a wide variety of dangerous cardiovascular conditions, including stroke, heart failure, and heart disease.

 Can the DASH Diet Reduce the Risk of Diabetes?